BCIT-Mech-2024/intro_to_software_engineering/src/lesson01.md

 | mingw32-mingwrt      | 5.0.2      | dev, dll      |
 | mingw32-w32api       | 5.0.2      | dev           |

+Next, grab the `.msi` file from [CMake](https://cmake.org/download/) and install it.
+This fill be helpful for future use.

 #### OSX
 To install all the necessary support files, run
 ```sh